Kong/kong/UPGRADE.md

 This document guides you through the process of upgrading Kong.
 First, check if a section named "Upgrade to Kong `x.x.x`" exists, with `x.x.x` being the version you are planning to upgrade to.
-If such a section does not exist, the upgrade you want to perform does not have any particular instructions, and you can simply consult the [Suggested upgrade path](#suggested-upgrade-path).
+If such a section does not exist, the upgrade you want to perform does not have any particular instructions then you can simply consult the [Suggested upgrade path](#suggested-upgrade-path).

 ## Suggested upgrade path